Retiring in Oklahoma: a complete guide

 Where are the best places to retire in Oklahoma?

-1. Tulsa - Tulsa offers a low cost of living, beautiful parks, excellent healthcare facilities, and a variety of cultural and recreational activities.
+1. Tulsa Tulsa offers a low cost of living, beautiful parks, excellent healthcare facilities, and a variety of cultural and recreational activities.

-4. Broken Arrow - Broken Arrow is a small town located in northeastern Oklahoma.
-The town has a low cost of living, friendly community, and a variety of outdoor recreational activities, including fishing and boating.
+4. Broken Arrow Broken Arrow is a small town located in northeastern Oklahoma.
+The town has a low cost of living, a friendly community, and a variety of outdoor recreational activities, including fishing and boating.

-5. Stillwater - Stillwater is a college town located in north-central Oklahoma.
+5. Stillwater Stillwater is a college town located in north-central Oklahoma.
 The town offers a low cost of living, excellent healthcare facilities, and a variety of cultural and recreational activities.

-7. Bartlesville - Bartlesville is a small town located in northeastern Oklahoma.
-The town has a low cost of living, excellent healthcare facilities, and a variety of cultural and recreational activities, including museums, galleries, and theaters.
+7. Bartlesville — Bartlesville is a small town in northeastern Oklahoma.
+Its cost of living is low, the healthcare facilities are excellent, and there are a variety of cultural and recreational activities, including museums, galleries, and theaters.

 8. Yukon - Yukon is a small town located just west of Oklahoma City.
-The town offers a low cost of living, friendly community, and a variety of outdoor recreational activities, including fishing and hiking.
+The town offers a low cost of living, a friendly community, and a variety of outdoor recreational activities, including fishing and hiking.

 For retirees aged 65 and older, Oklahoma offers an income tax exemption of up to $10,000.
-Income from Social Security is also not taxed, meaning retirees hold on to more of their income than they would in other states.

 Oklahoma has a lower cost of living than many other states in the US, with lower housing, healthcare and transportation costs.
 This is a huge advantage for retirees, especially those on a fixed income looking to make their money go further.